-The red grape variety comes from France, Synonyms are Blue Müllertraube, Müllerrebe, Müllertraube, Müllerweib, Postitschtraube, Schwarzblaue Müllerrebe, Schwarzriesling (Germany.
-Austria); Auvernat Gris, Auvernat Meunier, Blanche Feuille, Carpinet, Farineux Noir, Fresillon, Fromenté, Gris Meunier, Meunier, Meunier Gris, Morillon Taconné, Noirien de Vuillapans, Noirin Enfarine, Plant de Brie, Trézillon(France); Morone Farinaccio(Italy); Rana Modra Mlinaria, Rana Modra Mlinarica, Rana Modra Molinaria(Croatia); Pinot Negro(Spain); Molnar Szölö, Molnar Toke, Molnar Toke Kék(Hungary); Black Riesling, Dusty Miller, Miller's Burgundy, Miller's Grape, Wrotham Pinot( United States ).
-It is about a mutation of Pinot Noir; it is one of them Pinot varieties (see there in detail).
-It got the name (Meunier = Müller) because the underside of the heavily hairy leaves and the tips of the shoots appear to have been dusted with flour.
-Three somatic mutations from Pinot Meunier Rubin grape.
-Samtrot (but is mainly seen in Germany as a mutation of Pinot Noir) and Pinot Meunier Dwarf.
+The red grape variety comes from France.
+Synonyms are Blue Muller Grape, Muller Vine, Muller Grape, Muller Woman, Postitsch Grape, Black Blue Muller Vine, Black Riesling(Germany, Austria); Auvernat Gris, Auvernat Meunier, Blanche Feuille, Carpinet, Farineux Noir, Fresillon, Fromenté, Gris Meunier, Meunier, Meunier Gris, Morillon Taconné, Noirien de Vuillapans, Noirin Enfarine, Plant de Brie, Trézillon(France); Morone Farinaccio(Italy); Rana Modra Mlinaria, Rana Modra Mlinarica, Rana Modra Molinaria(Croatia); Pinot Negro(Spain); Molnar Szölö, Molnar Toke, Molnar Toke Kék(Hungary); Black Riesling, Dusty Miller, Miller's Burgundy, Miller's Grape, Wrotham Pinot(USA).
+It is a mutation of Pinot Noir; it is therefore one of the Pinot varieties (see there in detail).
+It got its name (Meunier = Müller) because the underside of the hairy leaves and the tips of the shoots appear as if they were dusted with flour.
+Three somatic mutations of Pinot Meunier are Ruby grape, Velvet red (but is considered a mutation of Pinot Noir, especially in Germany) and Pinot Meunier Dwarf.

-The vine ripens early (much earlier than Pinot Noir) is prone to Botrytis and chlorosis, It produces lower-quality, more acidic red wines than Pinot Noir and is therefore rarely developed in single varieties.
-The variety is excellent as basic wine for the production of sparkling wines.
-It is mainly in France with this property Champagne Next Chardonnay and Pinot Noir as the third main variety for the champagne known.
-But also outside of France it is often used for sparkling wine production used.
+The early ripening vine (much earlier than Pinot Noir) is susceptible to botrytis and chlorosis.
+It produces qualitatively lower and more acidic red wines than Pinot Noir and is therefore rarely vinified as a pure variety.
+However, this variety is excellently suited as a base wine for the production of sparkling wines.
+With this characteristic, it has become known as the third main variety for ChampagneChampagne in France, next to Chardonnay and Pinot Noir.
+But also outside France it is often used for the production of sparkling wine.